 Appendix Figure 6 shows the hit minus nearby difference for new quarterly auto loans and log sales for retail and service establishments.
-We plot the differences separately for aid and no aid tornadoes, after first taking the mean residuals from a regression that controls for calendar time.
-The left panel shows that the difference in new vehicle loans for hit and nearby individuals oscillates around zero for the entire time period with two exceptions: an increase for the aid group right after the tornado, and a year-long decrease for the no aid group beginning two quarters post-tornado.
-The right panel shows a pattern in retail and service establishment sales that mirrors the survival and employment plots in Manuscript Figure 6.
-Sales plummet for hit retail and service establishments in neighborhoods with no disaster assistance.
+We plot the differences separately for aid and no-aid tornadoes, after first taking the mean residuals from a regression that controls for calendar time.
+The left panel shows that the difference in new vehicle loans for hit and nearby individuals oscillates around zero for the entire time period with two exceptions: an increase for the aid group right after the tornado, and a year-long decrease for the no-aid group beginning two quarters post-tornado.
+The right panel shows that sales plummet for hit retail and service establishments in neighborhoods with no disaster assistance.